ImageMagick/Usage-Markdown/canvas/index.md

 One that is ideally suited to generating a random backdrop of color for your images.

 First of all I should point out that "`plasma:`" is a randomized image.
-As such it can and will produce a different image every time it is run.
+As such, it can, and will, produce a different image every time it is run.
-For example here we generate three separate 'standard' plasma images, and each image is different from each other, even though the same command was used to generate them.
+For example, here we generate three separate 'standard' plasma images, and each image is different from each other, even though the same command was used to generate them.

 ~~~
 convert -size 100x100  plasma:  plasma1.jpg